msalemor/ai-apps-blocks/README.md

 ### What are some LLM use cases?

 Again, GPT models are foundational models.
 As foundational models, they can solve many problems.
-Here's a sampling (Jupyter notebooks) of some of the LLM use cases:
+Here's a sampling (Jupyter notebooks) of some LLM use cases:

 - [Summarization & Risk Analysis](https://github.com/msalemor/llm-use-cases/blob/main/notebooks/analysis.ipynb)
   - Get a contract, summarize it, and identify the risks.